perfect-2006/WEDE-POE-PART-1/README.md

 	3.
 Cleta 14 months old Female and her 6 months old puppies: Adoptable 	4.
 Tom 19 months old Male: Adopted
 	5.
 Rick 27 months old Male: Adopted
-	FAQ page: A list that will provide answers to common questions asked.
+	6.
+There is now a lightbox gallery to show pictures in large images when tapped 	7.
+The is also a new search box function that helps in effective use of the website 	FAQ page: A list that will provide answers to common questions asked.
 	1.
 What type of animals do you adopt?
 Answer: We adopt all small animals, mostly dogs. (friends, 2025) 	2.
 How to adopt animals from Paw Pals?
 Answer: Browser our adoptable page and choose the best suited and fill in the adoption form, then submit.
 (Hillspet, 2025)